mehtaabhishek405/git101/README.md

-# git101
+# My first repo

-this is changed text for local computer.
+message is changed in github

-this is the second example.